+II.
 Credit risk

 Credit risk refers to the risk that a counterparty will default on its contractual obligations resulting in financial loss to the Company.
 The company has adopted a policy of only dealing with creditworthy counterparties and obtaining sufficient collateral, where appropriate, as a means of mitigating the risk of financial loss from defaults.
 The company only transacts with entities that are rated the equivalent of investment grade and above.
-This information is supplied by independent rating agencies where available and, if not available, the company uses other publicly available financial information and its own trading records to rate its major of the company's exposure and the credit prints of its counterparties are continuously monitored and the aggregate value of transactions concluded is spread amongst approved confidence is controlled by counterparty limits that are reviewed and approved the risk management committee annually
+This information is supplied by independent rating agencies where available and, if not available, the company uses other publicly available financial information and its own trading records to rate its major customers.
+The company's exposure and the credit ratings of its counterparties are continuously monitored and the aggregate value of transactions concluded is spread amongst approved counterparties.
+Credit exposure is controlled by counterparty limits that are reviewed and approved by the risk management committee annually